SmritiChawla/Precily/README.md

    * <b>Fig1: This folder contains codes for evaluating the CCLE/GDSC data trained model and includes the following subdirectories: <\b>

       Fig1c: Codes for reproducing different approaches used for benchmarking Precily.
 Individual codes are provided to run the respective methods.
 Also, codes to    assess the performance of individual methods are provided based on pre-trained models.
 For Random Forest, pre-trained pathway and gene based models are provided in the        link [https://drive.google.com/drive/folders/1BbSNS_DXSaLgXt8MVeoySdr0uB-81xKJ?usp=sharing].

       Fig1d.
 CCLE/GDSC2 data trained models and independent test dataset used to evaluate Precily based deep neural network model.

       Fig1e.
 CCLE/CTRPv2 data trained models and independent test dataset used to evaluate Precily based deep neural network model.

-   * <b>Fig2: This folder contains codes used for evaluating CCLE/GDSC data trained model on scRNA-seq datasets and includes the following subdirectories:<\b>
+   * <b>Fig2: This folder contains codes used for evaluating CCLE/GDSC data trained model on scRNA-seq datasets and includes the following subdirectories:</b>

     Fig2a.
 This folder contains CCLE/GDSC dataset trained models, processed Kinker,   G. S. et al. scRNA-seq dataset and ground truth labels for evaluation of         Precily.